SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 ### Imagery

-I used a lot of Coffee/Food images, mainly to make the website look better and as background for the content.
+I used a lot of Beverages images, mainly to make the website look better and as background for the content.

 ## Wireframes